-- five mandates in total for a non-executive member who does not hold an executive function in any company or more than three mandates in total as a member of the Supervisory Board who holds an executive function in any company.
+- More than - three mandates in total for one executive member - five mandates in total for a non-executive member who does not hold an executive function in any company or more than three mandates in total as a member of the Supervisory Board who holds an executive function in any company.

-Activities as Chairman count double, the position in which the candidate is to be appointed is counted, further executive activities in companies outside the group are excluded, but several mandates within a group count as one mandate only if they are clearly marked: Foreign mandates must be taken into account; similar activities are also considered mandates, e.g. board of directors or non-voluntary advisory board; mandates not specified in more detail are automatically counted as full mandates; another full-time activity is counted.
+Chair positions count twice, the position in which the candidate is to be appointed is counted, further executive activities in companies outside the group are excluded, but several mandates within a group count as one mandate only if they are clearly marked: Foreign mandates must be taken into account; similar activities are also considered mandates, e.g. board of directors or non-voluntary advisory board; mandates not specified in more detail are automatically counted as full mandates; another full-time activity has to be specified.

-- o for companies with a monistic organisational structure: personal union between Chief Executive and Chairperson. - o Less than half of the shareholder representatives on the supervisory board/bodies are independent, e.g. a member is not to be regarded as independent in the following cases: - who has been active in this function for more than ten years - is the representative of a shareholder who holds more than 10 percent of the voting rights - who was a member of the company's Management Board - which has an additional relationship with the Management Board, the Supervisory Board or the company. - o Change from the Executive Board to the Chair of the Supervisory Board, even after a cooling-off period: a long-serving member of the Executive Board may become an ordinary member of the Supervisory Board after a cooling-off period of two years or upon proposal by shareholders with more than 25 percent of the voting rights. - o insufficiently qualified members of the committees with majority of independent members, in particular the chair at least of the audit committee and the remuneration committee - o no independent member of the Supervisory Board has expertise in the fields of accounting or auditing of financial statements - o special or delegation rights for certain shareholders - o block elections - o in the event of re-election: - lack of control over remuneration, especially in the case of increasing remuneration of executive members in the event of poorer company results. - no individualized disclosure of attendance at meetings of the Supervisory Board, the full Supervisory Board or committees or attendance at less than 75 percent of meetings without sufficient justification. - if the maximum period of membership of the Supervisory Board set by the Company is exceeded, or if it exceeds15 years. - the Chairman of the Supervisory Board is also Chairman of the Audit Committee.
+- for companies with a monistic organisational structure: personal union between Chief Executive and Chairperson. - Less than half of the shareholder representatives on the supervisory board/bodies are independent, i.e. in this case the election or re-election of all non-independent candidates is viewed critically - o insufficiently qualified majority of committee members are independent; - the Chair of the Audit Committee is not independent; - o the Chair of the Compensation Committee is not independent; - no independent member of the Supervisory Board has expertise in the fields of accounting or auditing; - o e.g. a member is not to be regarded as independent in the following cases: - membership of a corporate body for more than ten years - representative of a shareholder who holds more than 10 percent of the voting rights - former member of the company's Management Board regardless of the date of resignation - additional relationship with the Management Board, the Supervisory Board or the company - Member is delegated, i.e. special or delegation rights for certain shareholders - o Change from the Executive Board to the Chair of the Supervisory Board, even after a cooling-off period: a long-serving member of the Executive Board may become an ordinary member of the Supervisory Board after a cooling-off period of two years or upon proposal by shareholders with more than 25 percent of the voting rights. - block elections - \circ in the event of re-election: - for members of the Compensation Committee: inadequate or no response to significant shareholder criticism of the compensation system (e.g., approval of less than 75 percent). - no individualized disclosure of attendance at meetings of the Supervisory Board, e.g. the full Supervisory Board and committees - attendance at less than 75 percent of meetings without sufficient justification. - a mandate period of 15 years is exceeded . - Personal union between chairmanship of the Supervisory Board and chairmanship of the Audit Committee.